Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 Stop taking the easy way out!

-Ultimately, all three of these coloring mistakes boil down to the same thing: it’s a heck of a lot easier to slap some ink on the page than it is to think deeply.
+Ultimately, all three of today’s coloring mistakes boil down to the same thing: it’s easier to blend than it is to think deeply.

 When you treat the stamp as precious, when you color the same old things in the same old way, and when you color shapes rather than communicate…

-It all adds up to project that looks like everyone else’s project.
+It all adds up to a boring project which looks like everyone else’s boring project.

 Artists think deeper about their projects in order to be more creative.